procrastinate-org/procrastinate/docs/howto/django/related.md

-# Create a relationship between your Django model and a Procrastinate job
+# Create a relation between your model and the ProcrastinateJob model

-When creating a relationship between your custom Django model and the Procrastinate job model, it is advisable to disable constraint creation.
+When creating a relation between your custom Django model and the Procrastinate job model, it is advisable to disable constraint creation.
 This is because Procrastinate jobs might be deleted outside of Django (e.g., when starting the worker with `procrastinate worker --delete-jobs=always`).